devmwang/OpenCloud/README.md

 ### Authentication Mechanism

 OpenCloud uses a token-based authentication system.
 On login, this server return an access-token and refresh-token.
 The access-token only provides access to protected resources for 15 minutes.
-After the access-token expires, the client will attempt to fetch a new token by using the refresh-token, which has a much longer lifespan.
-To prevent the possibility of account compromise due to a stolen refresh-token, this system implements refresh-token rotation and automatic refresh-token reuse detection.
+Just prior to access-token expiration, the client will preemptively fetch a new token using the refresh-token, which has a 1 week lifespan.
+To protect the account in the event of a compromised refresh-token, this system implements refresh-token rotation and automatic refresh-token reuse detection.
 This mechanism is outlined in [this blog post](https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them/) by the team at Auth0.

 ## Legal